-When deploying Cloud Filter Extension, use these settings to restrict users from bypassing the extension.
+When deploying Cloud Filter Extension, configure these browser policies to help prevent users from bypassing the extension.

 | Name | State | Value |